View Categories

 Challenges of Data Lakes

-Querying large datasets in a data lake can be slower compared to optimised data warehouses.
+• Performance: Querying raw, massive datasets can be slower compared to structured warehouses.

-To maximize the value of a data lake, organisations should:
+To get the most out of a data lake strategy:

 Conclusion